Formality and strongly unique enhancements: Triangulated formality

 \begin{prop} Let $\mathcal{A}$ be an additive category.
 Then $\kcomb(\mathcal{A})$ has a semi-strongly unique enhancement. \end{prop} \begin{proof} We recall that $\kcomb(\mathcal{A})\cong\tr(\mathcal{A})$ by Example \ref{es:homder}, so $\kcomb(\mathcal{A})$ has a unique enhancement from Proposition \ref{prop:asf} and Remark \ref{rem:sfunique}.
 To simplify the notation, assume $\kcomb(\mathcal{A}) = \tr(\mathcal{A})$.
 We want to show item 3 of Proposition \ref{prop:semistrongenh} for the enhancement $(\mathcal{A}^{\pretr}, \id)$.
 Let $F$ be an autoequivalence of $\kcomb(\mathcal{A})$.
 Since $\mathcal{A}$ is triangulated formal by Proposition \ref{prop:asf}, considering the enhancement $(\mathcal{A}^{\pretr},F)$ of $\kcomb(\mathcal{A})$, we get a quasi-equivalence quasi-functor $\mathsf{f}:\mathcal{A}^{\pretr} \to \mathcal{A}^{\pretr}$ such that $F H^0(\mathsf{f}) (X) \cong X$ for all $X \in \mathcal{A}$.
 Let $G:= F H^0(\mathsf{f})$.
 Then $G_{\mid \mathcal{A}}$ gives an equivalence $\mathcal{A} \to \mathcal{A}$, so we can consider the DG-functor $\mathsf{g}:= (G_{\mid \mathcal{A}})^{\pretr}: \mathcal{A}^{\pretr} \to \mathcal{A}^{\pretr}$.
 Of course, $GH^0(\mathsf{g}^{-1})$ is the identity when restricted to $\mathcal{A}$.
 By \cite[Proposition 3.2]{chenye}, $GH^0(\mathsf{g}^{-1}) (X) \cong X$ for all $X \in \kcomb(\mathcal{A})$.
 By recalling the definition of $G$ and moving the equivalences around, we get $F(X) \cong H^0(\mathsf{g}\mathsf{f}^{-1})(X)$ for all $X \in \kcomb(\mathcal{A})$.
 This is exactly item 3 of Proposition \ref{prop:semistrongenh}, as wanted. \end{proof}

 Proposition \ref{prop:realdg} below is inspired by \cite[Theorem 3.2]{kelvos}.
 In that article, the authors used the definition of algebraic triangulated categories via Frobenius categories (see \cite[Proposition 3.1]{canonacostellari}).
-Using DG-categories, we are able to say something more, and provide a proof of uniqueness of enhancements for bounded derived categories of exact categories.
-Furthermore, the DG-category $\mathcal{E}_{\dg}$ associated is immediately triangulated formal.
+Using DG-categories, we are able to say something more, and provide a proof of uniqueness of enhancements for bounded derived categories of exact categories.\footnote{This is already known in the context of stable $\infty$-categories: see \cite[Corollary 7.59]{bunke2019controlled}.} Furthermore, the DG-category $\mathcal{E}_{\dg}$ associated is immediately triangulated formal.

 \begin{prop} Let $\mathcal{T}$ be an algebraic triangulated category and let $\mathcal{E}$ be an \emph{admissible exact subcategory}, i.e. an extension closed subcategory $\mathcal{E}$ of $\mathcal{T}$ such that $\hom(X,Y[n])=0$ for $n<0$ (this has an induced exact structure by \cite{dyer}).